What are blue-green algae?

 - Follow the advisories of your local Government, local Health Authority, and Ministries.

 - Never drink untreated water from lakes, ponds or wetlands.
 Boiling water does not remove blue-green algae from the water.
+If you are mixing infant formula, make sure to find an alternate safe source of drinking water (such as bottled water).

 - Never wade, swim or bathe in water with visible blooms.